MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/invoice-capture-workspace.md

 Users should start the review process from the message pane.
 Error messages are indicated by a red X, warning messages are indicated by a triangle, and informational messages are indicated by a circle.
 Confidence score–related messages can be classified as either warnings or errors, depending on the threshold that is set by the configuration group.
 For more information, see [Invoice capture solution configuration groups](invoice-capture-config-group.md).

 Warning and error messages can be ignored from the message pane, the invoice header, or invoice lines.
-After a message is ignored, it no longer appears as an error or a warning, and it won't fail validation.
+After a message is ignored, it no longer appears as an error or a warning, and the invoice won't fail validation.

 - To ignore messages from the message pane, select **Ignore**.
 To reset a message that has been ignored, select **Ignore** again.
 Its type is then changed from error or warning to information.
 - To ignore messages from the invoice header or the invoice line, select **Ignore** on the field.
 The message symbol disappears.
 However, it will reappear if the message is reset from the message pane.